enriquemorenotent/pulse-irc-backend/DOCUMENTATION.md

    - No other IRC actions are allowed until the backend responds with `{"type": "irc-ready"}`.
 3. **Wait for IRC Ready:**
    - The backend connects to the IRC server and performs the handshake.
+   - If the requested nickname is already in use, the backend will automatically try a new nickname by appending random digits, and will notify the frontend of the new nickname with a message:
+     ```json
+     { "type": "nick", "nick": "<newNick>" }
+     ```
    - Once the IRC connection is fully established, the backend sends:
      ```json
      { "type": "irc-ready" }